In an Emergency

 Pace Security will then contact the appropriate Pace Education Abroad team member.
 The Pace Security number will be answered 24/7.
 It is important to leave a detailed message with the following information:

 - Your name (who is reporting the incident)

 - Description of the occurrence and condition

 - Action requested by an officer (if appropriate)

 In the event of natural, political, or social emergencies, Pace Education Abroad will coordinate with the on-site staff or U.S. program contact.
 The on-site staff will seek advice from local authorities and the U.S. Consulate or Embassy nearest to the program location.
 Assistance will be managed in coordination with the ACE Travel Assistance Program.

 Parents, family, and friends are asked to communicate with Pace Education Abroad in order to allow on-site staff to focus on working with students and local officials.

-Students are asked to register with the Smart Traveler Enrollment Program (STEP) – a service of the U.S. Department of State.
-The STEP program allows students to receive important safety information regarding the destination country; it helps the U.S. Embassy communicate to the student in the event of a natural disaster, political, or social emergencies, or a family emergency; and, it helps family and friends get in touch in the event of an emergency.
+We suggest that all students register with the Smart Traveler Enrollment Program (STEP) – a service of the U.S. Department of State.
+The STEP program allows students to receive important safety information regarding the destination country.
+It helps the local U.S. Embassy communicate to the student in the event of a natural disaster, political, or social emergencies, or a family emergency.
+And, it helps family and friends get in touch in the event of an emergency.
 They have a free iPhone app that you can download for easy access on your phone.

-United States Embassies (U.S. Department of State): Websites of U.S. Embassies, Consulates, and Diplomatic Missions around the world.
-You can register with the embassy of your destination to make your presence known in the event of an emergency
+Visit United States Embassies (U.S. Department of State) to find websites of U.S. Embassies and Consulates around the world.
+Register with the embassy of your destination to make your presence known in the event of an emergency: Register My Trip